jonbra/jonbra.github.io/_resources/self_study/descriptive_analysis/descriptive_analysis_1.md

 ## 3    NA     2      10
 ```

-If we want to do the calculations on only non-missing data (also known as **complete case analysis**) we can for example filter out the rows with missing values for `sex_f` first:
+If we want to do the calculations on only non-missing data (also known as **complete case analysis**) we can for example filter out the rows with missing values for `sex_f` first (note that many R functions often have the argument `na.rm` that can be used to drop NAs):
 ```r
 height_and_weight_20 %>%
   filter(!is.na(sex_f)) %>%